Adeoye-Anny/Microsoft-365-Zoom-Practice-Lab/README.md

     * Ran: onedrive.exe /reset
   * Re-tested sync by uploading a file again.

-✅ Screenshot to upload: OneDrive error message (if any) OR after reset showing sync working.
-Filename: onedrive-sync-fix.png

 #### Task B3: Share a file with view-only permissions